 - Any internal thoughts or memories that might have led to the mood

-- Any other information about your feelings that you wish to write about
+- Any other information about your feelings that you wish to record

-The idea behind the gratitude journal is that by challenging yourself to go out into the world to find at least one positive thing, you are asking yourself to see positive instead of negative.
+The idea behind the gratitude journal is that, by challenging yourself to go out into the world to find at least one positive thing, you are pushing yourself to see positive instead of negative.
 In 2003, Michael McCullough and Robert Emmons conducted a study where participants were asked to keep a weekly journal for nine weeks.
-The participants were randomly placed into three different diary groups; in the first group participants were asked to record up to five things they were grateful or thankful for, in the second group participants were asked to think back on the day and record at least five hassles that occurred in their lives, finally the third group was asked to just record the days events.
+The participants were randomly placed into three different diary groups.
+In the first group, participants were asked to record up to five things they were grateful or thankful for.
+In the second group, participants were asked to think back on the day and record at least five hassles that occurred in their lives.
+Finally, in the third group, participants were asked to just record the days events.
 Despite journaling only once a week, participants in the grateful group reported increased well-being, better health, they exercised more, felt life was better, and had increased optimism.

 Even though we know it can sometimes be hard to see anything positive, we encourage you to consider keeping some sort of gratitude journal for a week or two.
 If you need inspiration, we have tons of articles about finding gratitude in your grief.

 Remember when I said this was going to be a quick post?
 Ha!
-You made it this far though, so subscribe to receive future grief hacks straight to your inbox.
+You made it this far though, so you might as well subscribe to receive future grief hacks straight to your inbox.

 After writing online articles for What’s Your Grief

 for over a decade, we finally wrote a tangible,